cabal-club/cable/readme.md

 #### 6.3.7 `post/leave`

-Publically announce termination of membership in a channel.
+Publicly announce termination of membership in a channel.

 field          | type               | desc
 ---------------|--------------------|-------------------------------------------------------